cloudmesh-community/sp20-516-234/datacenter.md

 facilities have started to route their heat to on site and off site locations to be used and recycled for useful purposes such as heating homes, offices, greenhouses, etc.

 The rows of data centers tend to be heated between 80-115 degrees F. It is common for data centers to use heat pumps to boost the temperature of waste heat to make it more viable for heating external buildings.
 The heat is often transferred from the air into a liquid or a different medium than just the air.
 Transferring the heat into liquids can make it easier to transfer the heat generated at the data center and incorporate it into different external heating systems.

 Facebook and Amazon are making use of this heat recycling technique to make their data centers more sustainable.
-Heat recycling is also a good way to benefit the community from the perspective of these companies because the heat is often trasnferred into the larger heating network of the surrounding area once it has been captured.
+Heat recycling is also a good way to benefit the community from the perspective of these companies because the heat is often transferred into the larger heating network of the surrounding area once it has been captured.
 Specifically, the Facebook Odense data center in Denmark makes use of the heat recycling technology in an effort to boost sustainability.
 This data center captures the heat generated by its servers by heating water coils and heating water which is then pumped to a heat pump facility